liaoweiduo/continual-learning-baselines/rebuttal.md

 >
 > - In CFST **only the image-level label is available and no concept label is provided**, thus, CFST requires **inference of the underlying compositional concepts behind an image**.
 >
 > - We compare our benchmarks with a standard CL setting: Split-CIFAR100.
 Our CGQA has 100 different labels and if the number of tasks is 10, each task will have 10 different labels.
 These labels are actually the existence of the concepts, thus, different labels may contain overlapped concepts (e.g., there can be two labels: {Door, Shirt} and {Grass, Shirt}).
 As pointed out in Sec 3 Remark 3.2, lines 106-111, and Figure 1, these concepts are potentially hidden.
 For example, we can assign label 0 to {Door, Shirt} and label 1 to {Grass, Shirt}.
 They are totally different labels and we do not tell the models that label 0 and label 1 all have the Shirt concept.
+>
 >   - This is just the same as Split-CIFAR100 with 100 labels and these labels are evenly distributed in 10 tasks.
+>
 >   - There are two labels (i.e., pine_tree, oak_tree) in CIFAR100.
 They can be assigned to different tasks in the Split-CIFAR100 setting.
 These two labels also have overlapped concepts (e.g., leaves, trunk), and the concepts are potentially hidden.
+>
-> - By the way, we also evaluate unseen concepts on noc (non-compositional testing).
+> - By the way, we also evaluate unseen concepts on noc (non-compositional testing) as a reference.

 ### Q4: Explain why Principle 2 (few-shot learning) and Principle 3 (frozen feature extractor) supports evaluating model's compositionality.
 >